semaphoreci/docs/reuse-docker-images_5bceb317042863158cc7bdb5.md

 will change whereas the values of both `SEMAPHORE_PIPELINE_ARTEFACT_ID` and `SEMAPHORE_PIPELINE_0_ARTEFACT_ID` will remain the same.

-Last, a Docker image was created in `.semaphore/semaphore.yml` that is stored in the caching server – the name of that Docker image will be the value of the `SEMAPHORE_PIPELINE_ARTEFACT_ID` environment variable.
+Last, a Docker image was created in `.semaphore/semaphore.yml` that is stored in the caching server – the filename of that Docker image will be `go_hw.tar` and its key will be the value of the `SEMAPHORE_PIPELINE_ARTEFACT_ID` environment variable.

 The contents of `Dockerfile` are the following: